ctsit/nacculator/README.md

   This filter requires a section in the config called `filter_remove_ptid` with a single key called `ptid_format`.
 The value for that key is a regex string to match ptids that are to be kept.
+  11\d.* keeps all PTIDs that fit the format 11xxxx, such as 110001.

   This filter is used to remove ptids that may have a different set of ids for a different study, or help limit which ids show up in the final result.